sparsick/testcontainers-git/README.md

 It sets up the git server with a ready to use repository with the default name `testRepo`.
 The repository name can be overwritten.
-It exists two flavours for the git server (exposed by SSH or bz HTTP) The port is set by testcontainers' mechanism.
+It exists two flavours for the git server (exposed by SSH or by HTTP) The port is set by testcontainers' mechanism.

 ## Add me as Dependency